Switching between different versions of epilepsy medicine

 What if I can’t get the version of epilepsy medicine I usually take?

-If you have any worries about taking a different version, your doctor should be able to give you advice.
-For most people, it is safer to take a different version of their medicine than to run out and stop taking medicine suddenly.
+You can also call our helpline if you have any questions.
+For most people, it’s safer to take a different version of their medicine than to run out and stop taking medicine suddenly.

 For the latest updates on epilepsy medicine shortages, visit our drugwatch page.